thisiseth/esp32-serprog/README.md

 *serprog TCP support is available only in non-windows builds e.g. linux, wsl2 etc.*

-***warning**: flashrom serprog TCP support is broken in basically all available releases, you will have to apply [a patch](/flashrom_fix_tcp_patch.diff) and build from sources or it will fail to synchronize ~90% of attempts - depends on ping and luck. if synchronization was successful it will work as expected*
+***warning**: flashrom serprog TCP support is working reliably only on latest dev build, please pull latest version and build from sources*

 to enable TCP over Wi-Fi, before building run `idf.py menuconfig` and go to `esp32-serprog`, select `Wi-Fi enabled` and set up your (existing) Wi-Fi credentials